 Biga on the Banks

-Started by Londoner Bruce Auden, this spot has new takes on classic American cuisine and great views of the San Antonio Riverwalk.
-Try their three-course prix fixe for less than $50, or their variety of other offerings – from foie gras to mahi mahi.
+Started by Londoner Bruce Auden, this spot has new takes on classic American cuisine while offering great views of the San Antonio Riverwalk.
+Try the restaurant’s three-course prix fixe menu, or sample from a variety of other offerings, from foie gras to expertly prepared seafood.
+And don’t forget the signature sticky toffee pudding for dessert.

 Credit: Instagram / bohanans